-Pulling off a memorable, smooth, and stress-free Thanksgiving requires serious strategy.
+Pulling off a memorable, smooth, and stress-free Thanksgiving dinner requires serious strategy.
 We know you're busy but don't let the wine be an afterthought.
 Feel free to delegate wine purchasing and/or ask guests to bring bottles but make sure you give direction.
-Here are our current American favorites to pair with a turkey dinner.
+Here are our current American favorites, from $14 up, to pair with a turkey menu.

-Inman Family Brut Rosé 2014 is for those who passionate about true American artisans.
+Inman Family Brut Rosé 2014 is a wine for those who are passionate about true American artisans.
 Kathleen Inman crafted this Champagne-method bubbly from 100% Pinot Noir, and it's filled with blood orange, wild strawberry, and brioche notes.
-Only 44 cases of this Californian wine from the Russian River Valley were made, so get your orders in now! ($68)
+Only 226 cases of this Californian wine from the Russian River Valley were made, so get your orders in now! ($68)

 Roco Winery RMS Brut is a blend of Chardonnay and Pinot Noir from Oregon's Willamette Valley that may just fool your guests who usually only drink Champagne!
 What is more in the spirit of the holiday than to drink an American-made craft wine? ($65)

 There will likely be plenty of rich, buttery flavors on your menu—so stay away from the heavier, toasty/oaky/buttery styles of Chardonnay, which might be a bit of overkill.
 Instead, seek out light, aromatic white wines like dry Riesling, Pinot Gris, Pinot Blanc, Sauvignon Blanc, or Gewurztraminer.